Welcome! We're so glad you're thinking about bringing your students to the Getty Center.

 Q: How long will my entire visit last?

-For planning purposes, estimate that your entire visit will last approximately two to three hours.
+Approximately two to three hours.
 However, your group may stay at the Getty in small groups with chaperones if your schedule permits.
-We will be allowing students to re-enter the galleries with their chaperones and/or teachers but please avoid interrupting tours in progress or rooms that may be crowded.
+Please avoid interrupting tours in progress or rooms that may be crowded.

 Parking is FREE for K - 12 groups who have made reservations for a Guided Tour.

 If chaperones want to arrive separately by car, when filling out your application, make sure to use the field where you can indicate that additional chaperones will be arriving by car in order to receive accommodations.
-If you need to make changes to an existing reservation, please call (310) 440-7322 and speak with a school group associate.
+If you need to make changes to an existing reservation, please call School Group Reservations at (310) 440-7322.

-The Getty offers bus funding for eligible Title I schools or organizations which meet eligibility guidelines.
-This funding is limited and distributed on a first-come, first-served basis.
-Bus funding is not guaranteed and not automatic.
+The Getty offers bus funding for eligible Title I schools or organizations.
+Funding is limited; distributed on a first-come, first-serve basis; and not guaranteed or automatic.
 If bus funding is available at the time you request a visit, the online request system will provide further instructions and information.
-Bus funding is only available for visits between Sep 7, 2022 - May 31, 2023 due to our fiscal year processing.

 It is the field trip organizer's responsibility to schedule transportation.
 If you are approved for bus funding, you will receive instructions about how to schedule your bus prior to your visit.
-See bus-funding guidelines for more information, or call (310) 440-7322 to speak with a school group associate.
+See bus-funding guidelines for more information, or call School Group Reservations at (310) 440-7322.

 Your Guided Visit

-Our Guided Tour lesson is ideal for first-time or repeat art museum visitors.
+Our Guided Tours are ideal for first-time or repeat art museum visitors.
 Our guides are trained to facilitate engaging explorations of artworks using student-centered learning strategies.
-Summer lessons are 45 minutes long with three to four stops in different galleries.
-The Arts Access tours are one-hour long, with 20 minute stops in three galleries throughout the museum.
 Students practice looking closely at one or more works of art in each gallery, learning to actively construct understanding using their own observations.

 Q: How long is the guided portion of the visit?